 Da Cove Health Bar & Cafe – Monsarrat

 In my opinion, they serve the best acai bowl on the island (get it with pitaya, pai’ai or bee pollen).
-CASH ONLY.

 HI Blend Health Bar & Café – Keeaumoku